scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_setting_up_aurora.md

   As of 1/4/2016- All VPC and EC2 resources that you use in your Amazon Aurora DB cluster must reside in US East (N.Virginia), Us West (Oregon), EU (Ireland), Asia Pacific (Tokyo)

+  Connecting to the cluster
+    You can connect to an Aurora DB instance using the same tools that you use to connect to a MySQL database; including using the same public key for SSL connections.

+    An Aurora DB cluster can only be created in an Amazon VPC Traditionally, to connect to an Aurora DB cluster from AWS instances that are not in the VPC; you'd need to use the public endpoint address of the cluster.
+        Now, you can communicate with an EC2 instance that is not in a VPC and an Aurora DB cluster by using ClassicLink.

   Endpoints in the cluster
     Cluster endpoint
       Ex: *.cluster-123456789012.us-east-1.rds.amazonaws.com:3306